Can the Supreme Court do anything to stop the Manipur violence?

 What the Union government can do

 There had been claims made in May, when the violence first erupted in the state, that the Centre had taken over law and order in the state under Article 355 of the Constitution.
-However, Article 355 does not grant any substantive power to the Centre to do so, and there is no precedent for the same.
+Under Article 355, the Centre is duty bound to, among other things, “protect…[the state] against…internal disturbance”.
+However, it does not grant any substantive power to the Centre to do so, and there is no precedent for the same.
 The Centre did not notify any formal order to such an effect either.

 However, the Union Home Ministry had appointed a former chief of the Central Reserve Police Force, Kuldiep Singh, as security adviser to the Manipur chief minister in May.
 It is highly unusual for the Centre to appoint advisers for a state government or its ministers.
 The Army, the Assam Rifles – a central government-controlled paramilitary force, and the Air Force were eventually deployed in the state.